jedi-studio/verse.db/README.md

 import versedb from "verse.db";

 const adapterOptions = {
-  adapter: "json" | "yaml" | "sql", // the type of the adapter json, yaml or sql
+  adapter: "json" | "yaml" | "sql", // Specify the adapter type: json, yaml, or sql
-  dataPath: "./Data", // the path of the data folder
+  dataPath: "./Data", // Define the data folder path
-  devLogs: { enable: true, path: "./Logs" }, // the path to the logs folder
+  devLogs: { enable: true, path: "./Logs" }, // Configure development logs path
-  secure: { enable: false, secret: "" }, // Add your secrete key for securing your data "Note: if you forgot your Key.
-It will be hard to get your data"
+  secure: { enable: false, secret: "" }, // Set up data encryption with your secret key
-  backup: { enable: false, path: "", retention: 0 }, // Under Development: Backing up
+  backup: { enable: false, path: "", retention: 0 }, // Backup functionality under development
 };

-const db = new versedb.connect(adapterOptions); // use the connect method to connect a database
+const db = new versedb.connect(adapterOptions); // Connect to the database
 ```

-Note\*: that you can make a multiple databases in the same time with/without the same extention
+Note\*: You can create multiple databases simultaneously with/without the same extension.

-## Documentation And Usage Information
+## Comprehensive Documentation

-- Kindly Note: Database usage and explaination has been  moved fully to our verse.db website.
-You can visit us on [verse.db](https://versedb.jedi-studio.com)
+For detailed information on usage, operations, and methods, visit [Verse.db Documentation](https://versedb.jedi-studio.com).
+Unlock the full potential of Verse.db and elevate your data management experience today!

+### Soon: SQON

+- In the future updates we will introduce our new brand database SQON: (Structured Query Object Notation).
+Stay tuned ;).